FrancoisChabot/variadic_future/README.md

 If a callback attached to `then_expect()` or `then()` returns `void`, that produces a `Future<void>`.

-`Future<void>::then()` has special handling of void fields: They are ommited entirely from the callback arguments:
+`Future<>::then()` has special handling of void fields: They are ommited entirely from the callback arguments:

 ```cpp
 Future<void> f_a;